simonhicks/gradle.vim/README.md

 ## Usage

-Assuming you have a `./gradlew` script in your current directory, you can run `:Gradle <taskName>` to run that task and load the errors into the quickfix list.
-So, `:Gradle build` will run `./gradlew build`.
+Assuming you're editing a buffer that's in a gradlew managed project, you can run `:Gradle <taskName>` to run that task and load the errors into the quickfix list.

+So, `:Gradle build` does the following:

+1. find the first parent directory with a `gradlew` file
+2. run `./gradlew build` in that directory
+3. load any errors into the quickfix list

 That's it.